MMcClure11/sightings-client/NOTES.md

     - [X] make controlled form
     - [X] why do I have to use this.state.filter.filter?? where is it doubling up?
 Silly me, did filter: [:name]: value, so of course it was doubling
   - [X] search by common_name or username
-    - [] add search by location
+    - [X] add search by location
   - [X] sort by date_seen, alphabetically
- * - [X] refactor sightingList class to reuse onChange functions
+  - [X] refactor sightingList class to reuse onChange functions
- * - [X] REFACTOR SEARCH FILTER SORT TO DYNAMICALLY UPDATE USING REDUX THE NICKY WAY
+  - [X] REFACTOR SEARCH FILTER SORT TO DYNAMICALLY UPDATE USING REDUX THE NICKY WAY

 # REFACTORS
   - [] signup controlled form in redux